It's getting darker out, the colder mornings are upon us and Jack Frost is waiting in the wings to frost up our windows and paths...

 REMEMBER…This is just guide and if your child shows sleepy signs you must pop them down to sleep.
-If you do not then you will risk running into overtired territory and then you will have a new ball game to play with!
+If you do not then you will risk running into overtired territory and then you will have a whole other ball game to play with!

-If you feel you would like some more guidance on this adjustment do get in touch, drop me an email and I can help guide you through this!
+If you feel you would like some more guidance on this adjustment or any sleep challenge you may be struggling and questioning do get in touch, drop me an email HERE and I can help guide you through this!